Reading Time: 2-3 minutes

 When self-serve registers first came out, there was pushback from the older generation as they wanted to be served by a person rather than a machine.
-This does stem back to them not liking computers taking the place of jobs, but what they did not understand is people were still employed to make sure those machines ran smoothly.
+It stems back to them not liking computers taking the place of jobs, but they didn’t understand that people were still employed to make sure those machines ran smoothly.

 Will the older generation embrace digital currency?

-One thing that makes us think they would accept it is their adaption to using tap and go, which is an excellent bridging concept towards digital currency.
-There has not been much push back as the tap and go method is fast, reliable, and much more convenient to use.
+One thing that makes us believe that the older generation may open up crypto in Australia is their successful adoption of tap and go, which is an excellent bridging concept toward digital currency.
+There has not been much pushback as the tap and go method is a fast, reliable, and much more convenient answer to having no cash on hand.
+As grandparents are willing to utilize cashless payments, there’s hope that they’ll be willing to accept virtual currency all the same.

 What about the big banks?

 You would think that the big banks would be opposed to a digital currency.
-Still, in fact, the Australian Reserve Bank has been working with the co-creator of Ethereum on an Australian CBDC.
-This follows places like the UK, which has been talking about releasing a digital euro.
+However, the Australian Reserve Bank has been working with the co-creator of Ethereum currency on an Australian CBDC.
+This move came after the UK began talks about releasing a digital euro.

 Would a digital currency eliminate the need for cryptocurrency?

-No, cryptocurrency serves more needs than simply being digital as by its nature it is decentralised and therefore is not regulated by banks or the government.
-It is this aspect that most people want with their currency as a trust for banks has been decreasing recently.
+No, cryptocurrency serves more needs than simply being a digital asset, as by its nature, it’s decentralized and, therefore, not regulated by banks or the government.
+It’s this aspect that most people want with their currency, as there has been a decline in trust over banks and other financial institutions.

-Many people are now distrusting the US dollar, and it is mostly the fault of the US government as from the beginning they did not take COVID-19 seriously.
-They have also spent over $6 trillion which could send the US into another recession.
-Many are now looking in cryptocurrency to subvert any impacts that the recession would have on them, which is why we have seen so much interest in Bitcoin recently.
+Many people are now distrusting the US dollar, and it’s mostly the fault of the US government’s lax approach to COVID-19.
+They have also spent over $6 trillion, which could send the US into another recession.
+Many are now looking into investing in cryptocurrency to subvert any impacts that the possible recession would have on them, which is why we have seen so much interest in Bitcoin recently.

-It does seem that Australia will adapt to some form of digital currency, but whether that is a cryptocurrency or CBDC is yet to be seen.
-What we do know is that physical money is on the way out.
+It does seem that Australia will adapt to some form of digital currency.
+After all, the Australian digital currency regulation has been in effect for the past few years.
+But whether they intend to create cryptocurrency or CBDC is yet to be seen.
+What we do know is that physical money is on the way out in favor of a cashless country.

-To keep up to date with your preferred cryptocurrencies price, click here and use our crypto tracker.
+To keep up to date with your preferred cryptocurrency’s price, click here and use our crypto tracker.

 Leave a Reply